 TAs who receive evaluations for which there are serious, substantiated complaints about performance will receive an evaluation of "official concern."
-Those TAs are required to meet with the ACGS or Department Chair as well as the appropriate TA supervisor (the CCP Director for CCP courses, the RWC Director for tutors, Associate Chair of Undergraduate Studies for all other TA appointments) no later than the deadline for reporting grades for the spring semester.
+Those TAs are required to meet with the ACGS or Department Chair as well as the appropriate TA supervisor (the CCP Director for CCP courses, the RWC Director for tutors, the ACGS for all other TA appointments) no later than the deadline for reporting grades for the spring semester.